Bewerken

 2. On the left, select Inbound security rules, then select + Add.

-3. In Add inbound security rule, enter or select this information:
+3. In Add inbound security rule, configure the rule with the following information:

 Screenshot showing how to add an inbound security rule.
 The new inbound security rule is now added to the top of the list of rules for NSG_INT.